Jollywatt/SetTheoreticTypes.jl/README.md

 The `where`-notation  `A[T] where L ⊆ T ⊆ U = A[T₁] ∪ A[T₂] ∪ ...` represents a union over all parameter values `T` for which `L ⊆ T ⊆ U`.

+Note that tuples are not types with invariant parameters — they are a product type.
+In the set-theoretic picture, `TupleKind(A,B)` is a Cartesian product and is a supertype of `TupleKind(Alpha,Beta)` because `Alpha ⊆ A` and `Beta ⊆ B`.

 ## Syntax and convenience macros